-Are you struggling to put together the perfect medical school personal statement so you can get into medical school but you’re unsure what to write about and how to convey your unique qualities to the admissions committee?
+Are you struggling to get the perfect medical school personal statement so you can get into medical school but you're unsure of how to write about and how to convey your unique qualities to the admissions committee?

 Struggling on how to get started?